-The Malone University Office of Assessment, under the Office of the Provost, provides guidance in assessment and evaluation in order to sustain a purposeful culture of inquiry and improvement in programs and administrative services.
+The Malone University OIEA, under the Office of the Provost, promotes evidence-based and data-driven demonstration of continuous improvements in the realization of Malone's institutional objectives.
 The office ensures that Malone fulfills its mission in a dynamic framework of transparency and accountability to the University community.

-In its contribution to the fulfillment of the mission of Malone University, the Office of Assessment exists to:
+In its contribution to the fulfillment of the mission of Malone University, the OIEA exists to:

 - Develop and share analytical studies relative to academic planning and policy formulation.

-- Assessment of program objectives is most effective when two or more methods are employed to measure the multidimensional nature of student learning outcomes.
+- Are most relevant when two or more methods are employed both to the evaluation of strategic objectives and to the measurement of the multidimensional nature of student learning outcomes.

-- Program objectives and their corresponding learning outcomes must relate to the mission and values of the University.
+- Are greatly enhanced when program objectives and their corresponding learning outcomes relate to the mission and values of the University.

-- Equal rigor and attention must be allotted to both the assessment of programs and support services.
+- Depend upon equal rigor and attention allotted to the evaluation of strategic initiatives and the assessment of programs and administrative support services.